anshulthakur/WebScraper/blogverse/README.md

 Also, I would want to avoid DB queries as much as possible.
 So, we could have the lists in memory, but I don't think that is very scalable.

 * Further, this is supposed to be a very slow process.
 So, it could be a cron task, or an init.d task that starts running in the background and keeps running.
 Over time, it will have gathered a lot of information and we could then start doing something about it.

+So, we've made a systemd service out of it.
+One issue seems to be that of lazy evaluation of the `get_project_settings()` when called from systemd.
+It was causing the Django settings to be not found in the next line.
+So, we've reimported settings file in a try catch block in case issue arises.